Deformation theory of G_2 conifolds

 Perhaps even more interesting than our main theorem are its several applications, which are stated precisely in Section~\ref{applicationssec}.
 In particular, we use Theorem~\ref{mainthm} and its ingredients to establish the following corollaries:

-\begin{itemize} \itemsep{-1mm} \item Under certain natural conditions, which we show hold for all known examples, we extend our deformation theory of AC~$\G$~conifolds from rate $\nu < -\frac{5}{2}$ all the way to $\nu < 0$. \item The AC moduli space, when it is smooth, is always at least $1$-dimensional because it contains deformations that are asymptotic to rescaling of the $\G$~cone at infinity.
+\begin{itemize} \itemsep{-1mm} \item The AC moduli space, when it is smooth, is always at least $1$-dimensional because it contains deformations that are asymptotic to rescaling of the $\G$~cone at infinity.
 As a corollary of this observation and our moduli space dimension formula, we prove the local rigidity of the Bryant--Salamon AC $\G$~manifolds, not just as AC manifolds of rate $\nu +\e$, where $\nu$ is $-3$ or $-4$ in these cases, but in fact as AC manifolds of rate $\lambda$ all the way to any $\lambda < 0$. \item A consequence of our main theorem is that when $\nu \in (-4, -3 + \e)$, the moduli space $\mathcal M_{\nu}$ of AC $\G$~manifolds, which is smooth in this case, is determined purely by the topology of the underlying $\G$~manifold $M$.
-Moreover, we show that for $\nu = -3 + \e$ this moduli space $\mathcal M_{-3 + \e}$ can be naturally \emph{immersed} into the vector space $H^3 (M, \R) \times H^4 (M, \R)$. \item We prove that an AC $\G$~manifold that is asymptotic to a homogeneous $\G$~cone must be of cohomogeneity one.
+Moreover, we show that for $\nu = -3 + \e$ this moduli space $\mathcal M_{-3 + \e}$ can be naturally \emph{immersed} into the vector space $H^3 (M, \R) \times H^4 (M, \R)$. \item We prove that an AC $\G$~manifold that is asymptotic to a \emph{homogeneous} $\G$~cone must be of cohomogeneity one.